 With that in mind, here are several credit cards that earn solid rewards in those categories — and that also feature contactless technology:

 Each quarter, the Chase Freedom offers several categories in which you can get a whopping 5% cash back; grocery stores, drug stores, and gas stations make frequent appearances.

 A similar card is the Chase Freedom Unlimited® (Review), which offers 5% cash back on Lyft rides, groceries, restaurants, drugstores, and travel purchased through Chase Ultimate Rewards.
-You’ll get 1.5% back on all your purchases.
+You’ll get 1.5% back on all other purchases.
 If you don’t want to fuss with different categories, this card’s probably a better fit for you.